molutyagi/intraday-strategy/README.md

 I tried using pyalgotrading to plot the chart but I was getting "no module errors".

-To run the code all you need to do is setup your venv and installa all the requirements.
+To run the code all you need to do is setup your venv and install all the requirements.
 Now simply call the strategy class with a script as an input and then call run method on it.